 According to the National Fire Protection Association (NFPA), smoke alarms should be installed on every level of your home, including the basement.
 Fire detectors should also be installed inside of every bedroom and outside of each sleeping area.
 For example, a two-story home with three bedrooms should have at least seven smoke alarms.
 Homes that have a set number of hardwired alarms can still place additional battery-operated smoke alarms throughout the house.
 There is no such thing as having too many smoke alarms in your home!
 Just make sure fire detectors are properly placed in each area.

 In order for smoke alarms to perform best in your home, they need to be properly installed in each room.
 In the kitchen, smoke detectors should be installed at least 10 feet away from cooking appliances to minimize the number of false alarms.
 Smoke rises, so smoke alarms should be placed high on walls or ceilings.
 If you are installing your battery-operated smoke alarm on a wall, the top of the alarm should not be installed more than 12 inches from the ceiling.
 Keep in mind that fire alarms should not be placed too close to vents, ceiling fans, or windows in order for them to properly work.
 Also, remember to test your alarms monthly to ensure they are functioning correctly and replace the detector's batteries every 6 months.

 What Type of Smoke Alarm Should I Have?

 There are many different types of smoke detectors, such as battery-operated smoke alarms, hardwired alarms, interconnected smoke alarms, battery-backup alarms, combination smoke and carbon monoxide alarms and more!
-Learn more about the best smoke alarms for your home and family.
+Browse our selection of smoke and fire alarms to learn more about which alarms are best for you to help protect your home and family.